KevisLeL/EPG/README.md

 -   EPG starts at 00:00 of current date.
 Press NOW button to scroll the content until current time.
     Use the scrollbar to navigate through the schedule.

+- Every minute the marker is updated to show current time.